Skip to content

 Are Lone Star ticks found in South Carolina?

-Peak tick season in South Carolina
+When is tick season in South Carolina?

-March – October.
+Peak Lone Star tick activity in South Carolina is typically March – October.
 Plan extra prevention during these months — repellent, permethrin-treated clothing, and daily tick checks for kids and pets.
+In warmer regions, ticks can be active longer.

 A Lone Star tick bite has been associated with alpha-gal syndrome — a delayed allergy to mammalian meat — in some individuals.
-Read the alpha-gal guide.
+Not every bite causes it, and only a licensed clinician can diagnose it.
+Learn the symptoms or read the alpha-gal guide.

 Prevention checklist for South Carolina

-• Use EPA-registered repellent (DEET, picaridin, OLE)
+• Use EPA-registered repellent (DEET, picaridin, or oil of lemon eucalyptus)

 • Treat clothing and gear with permethrin

-• Avoid tall grass and leaf litter
+• Stay on cleared trails and avoid tall grass and leaf litter

-• Shower within two hours of being outside
+• Shower within two hours of coming indoors

 Full prevention guide →